AleksandarFaraj/blocksite/README.md

 (xvideos)

 Dot should be backslashed.
 Without backslashing dot match any character.
+Just do like in examples above, it's simple.

 ### Why should I use it?
 It can be useful, if you spend too much time at social network(fb, youtube, etc).
-It will help you save your time.
+Blocksite doesn't send you any notification/question before or after closing page.
+It just silent closes page and don't disturb you.
+It created for saving you time, not for wasting it.

 ### TO DO
 * short introduction to regular expression